-Clients can have confidence that when they employ a valuer who has qualified as a CAAV member and is therefore entitled to use the initials FAAV, they will be advised by a specialist professional rural valuer and adviser to the countryside.
+Clients can have confidence that, when they employ a valuer who has qualified as a CAAV Fellow and so entitled to use the initials FAAV, they will be advised by a specialist professional rural valuer and adviser to the countryside.

 The use of the initials FAAV by a CAAV member demonstrates that they are a professionally qualified Fellow of the CAAV and have passed CAAV’s own rigorous written, practical and oral examinations.

 Many CAAV members are also members of other professional bodies:

 - RICS (Royal Institution of Chartered Surveyors)

 - IRRV (The Institute of Rating and Revenue Valuations)

 - STEP (Society of Trust and Estate Practitioners)

 - LAA (The Livestock Auctioneers Association)

 It is, however, their CAAV membership that confirms their specialism in advising upon agricultural and rural matters.